Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Heterogeneous Critical Windows for PM and Birth Weight

 The modifier PIPs from the shared tree HDLM are presented in Table \ref{tab:data_cov_mod}.
 The modifiers with the highest PIP include maternal BMI (0.95), Hispanic (0.95), age (0.93) and education (0.90).
 The next highest PIP modifiers were smoking (0.78) and income (0.74).
-Considering empirical evidence from our simulation scenarios, with a similar number of modifiers and trees, PIPs below 0.7 do not provide significant evidence of effect modification.
-For continuous modifiers, Figure \ref{fig:pip-cont} describes the density of splitting values for age and BMI, with modes at 27 and 22.8, respectively.
+Considering empirical evidence from our simulation scenarios, with a similar number of modifiers and trees, PIPs below 0.7 for individual modifiers do not provide strong evidence of effect modification.
+For continuous modifiers, the posterior distribution of splitting rules for age and BMI had modes at 27 and 22.8, respectively.
+Splitting rules with a higher posterior probability may indicate a larger distinction between two groups at that level and may hold clinical significance allowing for targeted public health awareness.
+For modifier interactions, our simulation indicated interaction PIPs above 0.5 are relevant to the study.

-Figure \ref{fig:pip-int} illustrates the PIP of interactions between modifiers.
-In simulation, the average PIP for non-active modifier interactions was 0.11.
 We found the highest interaction PIPs to be education--BMI (0.65), education--age (0.64), and BMI--Hispanic (0.57).
+Additional details are given in Supplementary Materials Section 4.

 When we consider effect modification, we can interpret the effect heterogeneity as an interaction between the modifiers and the exposure effect.
 For instance, a subgroup that is the result of a rule on a single modifier (59\% of tree-specified subgroups) is a two-way interaction between that modifier and PM$_{2.5}$.
-The distributed lag effects for a subgroup that is the result of rules on two modifiers (33\% of tree-specified subgroups) is a three-way interaction between the two modifiers as well as exposure to PM$_{2.5}$.
+The distributed lag function for a subgroup that is the result of rules on two modifiers (33\% of tree-specified subgroups) is a three-way interaction between the two modifiers as well as exposure to PM$_{2.5}$.
 While the ensemble of trees should be able to incorporate interactions via the additive nature of multiple trees, some complex interactions, such as the effect/no effect partition in our simulations, may only be captured with a single tree that splits on multiple modifiers.